Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

 ### Comparison Fable.SimpleJson vs Thoth.Json

 We have now seen how to parse a piece of JSON using the *manual* and *automatic* way and building typed records from it.
-When it comes to the automatic converters, both `Thoth.Json` and `Fable.SimpleJson` do pretty much the same except that `Thoth.Json` has nicer error messages and `Fable.SimpleJson` are less strict.
+When it comes to the automatic converters, both `Thoth.Json` and `Fable.SimpleJson` do pretty much the same except that `Thoth.Json` generates much nicer error messages and `Fable.SimpleJson` is less strict when parsing.

 However, when it comes to the manual converters it is a different story.
 You must be wondering something along the lines: "Aren't these `SimpleJson` stuff supposed to be, well *simple* to work with?
 The Thoth.Json approach is obviously simpler and cleaner."
 I would definitely agree to that statement.

 Decoders from `Thoth.Json` are really cool, you can compose them together in a functional manner to make bigger decoders and they will automatically nice error messages for you without the explicit matching of JSON structure that is going on with `Fable.SimpleJson`.

-In the use-case above and general JSON-parsing scenario's I would recommend `Thoth.Json`.
+In Elmish applications I suggest to go for `Thoth.Json` whenever possible.

-The explicitness of `Fable.SimpleJson` comes from the fact that it operates on a *lower-level* than `Thoth.Json` does to process the JSON: `SimpleJson` gives you [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the JSON to work with.
+The explicitness of `Fable.SimpleJson` comes from the fact that it operates on a *lower-level* than `Thoth.Json` does to process the JSON as it gives you [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the JSON to work with.
 Transforming the JSON into typed entities is only one use-case of such AST.
 Another use case for the AST is *re-write* into another AST before processing it further if you have a piece of JSON that isn't easily convertable using decoders.
+Analyzing the type schema of the JSON from AST is also possible.
 Take this structure of the JSON:
 ```json
 {
   "RequestId:0HKV9C49II9CK": {